-Now that we understood what merging and rebasing is let us see where to use merge and where to use rebasing.
+Now that we understood what merging and rebasing is in this git tutorial, let us see where to use merge and where to use rebasing.

 Golden rule of Git merging and rebasing:

-As we have mentioned earlier, one major disadvantage of merging is merging conflicts, which can be a backbreaking work during a team project.
-Let us understand how merging conflict occurs and how to resolve this issue.
+As we have mentioned earlier in this git tutorial, one major disadvantage of merging is merge conflicts, which can be a backbreaking work during a team project.
+Let us understand how merge conflict occur and how to resolve this issue.

 This drawback of merging operation in Git can be explained with a simple example shown below.